Q: I’ve been told that it’s important to have “major” cards to achieve a good credit score. The question is, what’s considered a major credit card?

 It’s a catch-22… major card companies are the best to have, but also harder to get.
 So how do you get one if you’re just starting out?

-If you already have an established credit history but it’s bad (such as having multiple charge-offs or a bankruptcy) then you may have to start out with a credit card that is secured.
+If you already have an established credit history but you’ve dropped the ball a few times (such as having multiple charge-offs or a bankruptcy) then you may have to start out with a credit card that is secured.